Gibb River Road Travel Guide. Ultimate travel guide to the famous 4wd track from derby to Kununurra

 S&C Travel Tip

-3) Planning fuel
+Planning fuel

-There are actually a few stops along the Gibb River road for fuel.
-However, do not rely on them… The Gibb is very remote.
-Sometimes the fuel truck just doesn’t get out there and the Roadhouse has no fuel.
-Not to mention the crazy prices.
+The Gibb is very remote so sometimes the fuel truck just doesn’t get out there, leaving the Roadhouse without fuel… Not to mention the crazy prices!

 We recommend bringing at least 2x 20L jerry cans worth of extra fuel along with completely fuelling up Kununurra or Derby.
 Our 4WD drive had a secondary fuel tank so we just brought 1x 20L jerry can for emergencies.